crftd-tech/trunkver/website/index.md

 ## TL;DR

-`TrunkVer` is a SemVer-compatible versioning scheme for trunk-based applications and systems that don't follow a release scheme.
+`TrunkVer` is a SemVer-compatible versioning scheme for continuously-delivered, trunk-based applications and systems that don't follow a release scheme.

-It removes the chore of manually bumping version numbers and instead enriches the version number with three important data points: The **when**, **what** and **how**.
+It is a **drop-in replacement** for semantic versions and replaces the version with meaningful meta data, telling you at a glance what the artifact is, when it was built and where you may find the build log.

 ## Usage